ydkmlt84/DarkerNZBget/README.md

 ```

 ### Local NZBget Install
-Here's an example run of the script with a Docker install:
+Here's an example run of the script with a local NZBget install:

 ```
 tronyx@autobot:~$ sudo ./install.sh -i local